yschoe/gmail-hotkey/README.md

 ### Known bugs

-1. Only tested in Linux.
-May not work in Windows.

 1. Need to activate when you switch to a different machine.
+1. Tested and works on Linux and Windows.